-Our SENCO has 6 years' experience in this role and has worked as a SENCo in a primary provision, where she had the lead on Dyslexia interventions and strategies.
+Our SENCO has 5 years' experience in this role and has worked as a SENCo in a primary provision, she had the lead on Dyslexia interventions and strategies.

-The SENCo is employed full time to manage SEN provision.
+The vast majority of staff are employed full time to manage SEN provision.

-The SENCo is supported by an assistant SENCo and administrative assistant who will support the EHCP reviews and meetings.
+They are supported by an assistant SENDCo who will support the EHCP reviews and meetings.